-Les Arcs claims it invented snowboarding, possibly even before Jake Burton got his first boards out in Vermont, as the resort was always famous in the 1970s and ‘80s for being the Mecca of ‘nouveau’ ski sports such as the short lived and now much derided mono-ski.
-It is also a home of some of the first mass market cool ski movies in which some of the afore-mentioned first boarding experiences appeared, most notably the early 80s film, Apocalypse Snow, after which the resort’s Apocalypse Snowpark is named.
+Les Arcs claims it invented snowboarding, possibly even before Jake Burton got his first boards out in Vermont, as the resort was always famous in the 1970s and ‘80s for being the Mecca of ‘nouveau’ ski sports such as the short-lived and now much derided mono-ski.
+It is also a home of some of the first mass market cool ski movies in which some of the aforementioned first boarding experiences appeared, most notably the early 80's film, Apocalypse Snow, after which the resort’s Apocalypse Snowpark was named.

-The park is fitted out with tricks and treats for all ability levels and they’re all colour coded from the standard green for easiest to black for most difficult, so you can pick your line depending on the level of belief you have in your abilities.
+The park is fitted out with kickers, rail, hips and more for all ability levels, and they’re all colour coded from the standard green for easiest to black for most difficult, so you can pick your line depending on the level of belief you have in your abilities.
 Other attractions include a boardercross course on the Plan Vert slope.
 Around ten pistes are also left ungroomed for freeriding pleasure with the security of knowing you're on a patrolled and avalanche-tested piste.

 There are more than 90km of cross country ski tracks on more than a dozen loops in the wider Paradiski region, all free of charge to use.
 In Les Arcs itself there are 30km of trails open all season long and varying depending on the altitude.
 For example a five kilometre loop, starting in Courbaton at Arc 1600 passes mostly through the trees while another five kilometre loop up at Arc 2000 is through more open terrain.
 There is another five kilometre loop departing from the Jardin Alpin in Arc 1800 and a longer 15km loop down at Bourg Saint Maurice, accessed via the funicular down from Les Arcs.